mak/mlib/readme.md

  - parse - parse all the things! especially m$ crypto keys

-# Licene
+# License

-Do what ever you want with this,
+Do whatever you want with this,

 Just remember to credit the authors and buy them beers when you meet them;]